betterscientificsoftware/swe-cse-bof/2022-05-isc22-bof/index.md

 <!-- Before the event -->
 ## Discussion Notes

-A link to a shared Google Doc for notetaking will be available to those attending the BoF.
+A link to a Google Doc for collaborative notetaking will be shared during the BoF.

 After the BOF we'll publish the public summary here.
 <!-- end of before event section -->